DrSkippy/Gnip-Python-Search-API-Utilities/README.md

                         exists and will not be created.
 This options is available only with -a option.
 Default is no output files.
-  -t, --search-v2       Using search API v2, which does not accept some of the
+  -t, --search-v2       Using search API v2 endpoint.
+[This is depricated and
-                        standard parameters in a query
+                        is automatically set based on endpoint.]
 </pre>

 ##Using a configuration file